[Updated: 22 April 2018]

 If you would like to go out on the Krabi river in a long-tail boat and look for snakes during the day, see the contact info below.
 Long-tail boats can take maybe up to four people at a time (the small boat).
 You’ll bring a lunch, drinks, and stay out for about 4 hours – however long you book with the boat owner.

 NOTE – We are looking for a Thai guy or girl to help us with reptile, and amphibian herping tours here in Southern Thailand – but, finding a guide is proving very difficult.
-(Update – no, it’s impossible!)
-There are few Thais that are not deathly afraid of snakes.
+(Update – no, it seems to be impossible) There are few Thais that are not deathly afraid of snakes.
 Add to that the fact that many herping excursions will take place during the night time hours – and, well, fear of ghosts can factor in as well!

 We would also like to have herping tours on the water, by kayak.